 The recognition that we can change our centre of gravity to include others in the way we work is a powerful indicator of our capacity to do good work.
 This step involves, at its root, a spiritual transformation that breaks down the barriers between self and others and arises from a lifelong inquiry into the way we make sense of the world and understand our action in the world.

 6. We live in a fragmented, divided world, a world of opposites.
 Self and other, subject and object, me ‘in here’ and the world ‘out there’.
 This dualism has had dire consequences for our inner self.
-The modern mindset is founded on the idea of the separation between the knower and the known which, it was assumed, was completely independent of the knower.
-The consequence was, according to Nicolescu4, the Romanian physicist, “the transformation of the Subject into an Object.
+The modern mindset is founded on the idea of the separation between the knower and the known which, it is assumed, is completely independent of the knower.
+The resulting alienation of consciousness has, according to Basarab Nicolescu, the Romanian physicist, led to “the transformation of the Subject into an Object.
 The death of the Subject is the price we pay for objective knowledge”.

 As Palmer says: When self and world are separated “they become locked in an endless struggle to create each other in their own image … the self creates the world by forcing it into the limits of its own capacity to know” (Palmer 1983, xx).
-Reality becomes “It”.
-I-It describes everyday experience, the world of space and time, cause and effect.
-While Buber recognised the necessity of the I-It view of reality he concludes, “… in all seriousness of truth, listen: without It a human being cannot live.
+Reality becomes “It”, our everyday experience lived in the world of space and time, cause and effect.
+Martin Buber graphically describes the inevitable impact on our relationships as “I-It”, concluding, “… in all seriousness of truth, listen: without It a human being cannot live.
 But whoever lives only with that is not human” (1970, 85).
 In the original German the alternative to “It” is du, the familiar and intimate form of “you”, translated into the archaic English word “Thou”.
-I-Thou describes the world of connections and relationships, of deep and intimate encounter.
-The “I” in I-It is the Subject, master of all it surveys.
+I-Thou in Buber’s view describes a world of connections and relationships, of deep and intimate encounter.
+The “I” in I-It is also an It, the master of all it surveys.
 The “I” in I-Thou is the Self, fully present, knowing not only in the mind but in the body and heart as well.
 To the Self the world is known as a presence rather than as an Object.
 “If there were no selves in the world … nothing that occurred would matter more or less than anything else, so nothing would have any meaning” (Mathews 2009, 106).

 7. To explore this quality of knowing we must awaken the Self from its Enlightenment slumber.
 E.F.
 Schumacher (1977) asks a basic question: “What enables a man (sic) to know anything at all about the world around him?”
 (1977,39), a question he answers in this way: “Nothing can be known without there being an appropriate ‘instrument’ in the makeup of the knower” (ibid).
 To answer his question he recalls the medieval concept of adeaquatio rei et intellectus – the intellect of the knower must be adequate to the thing known.
 Writing from an Islamic perspective Suhrawardi held to the same principle “according to each plane of reality there corresponds an instrument of knowledge adequate to the task of knowing that particular level of reality” (Nasr 1979).